 How the new system has fared so far

-Dutch protestant newspaper Trouw reports that there are more problems with the public transport swipe card; people find the touch screen machines used to purchase and upload credits to the swipe card difficult to operate as, “the screens have to be hit really hard before they respond and others simply do not work.”
+Dutch protestant newspaper Trouw reports that there are more problems with the public transport swipe card; people find the touch screen machines used to purchase and upload credits to the swipe card difficult to operate.

 According to Rover, the Public Transport-users Association, it’s ridiculous to blame the problems on the number of people using the machines.
 A Rover spokesperson tells the paper, “An evaluation of the swipe card’s introduction in Rotterdam revealed a huge number of problems.
 It appears that the GVB failed to learn anything at all from Rotterdam’s experiences.”

-Whether you like it or not, if you use public transport in the Netherlands you’ll soon have an opinion on the practicality of the new system.
+If you use public transport in the Netherlands you’ll soon have an opinion on the new system.

 See www.ov-chipkaart.nl for more information (in English, as well as Dutch).